civican/legisinfo/42-1/bills/C-77/bill_text.md

     an offence punishable under section 130 that is an offence under section 151, 152, 153, 153.1, 155, 160, 170, 171, 172, 271, 272 or 273 of the `Criminal Code`, or an attempt to commit such an offence.

-> **Explanatory Note**:
-> New.

 ### Section 30

 Section 191.1 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 191.1:
-> *Existing Text*:
-> > At any time after a General Court Martial is convened but before the panel of the court martial assembles, the military judge assigned to preside at the court martial may, on application, receive the accused person's plea of guilty in respect of any charge and, if there are no other charges remaining before the court martial to which pleas of not guilty have been recorded, determine the sentence.

 ### Section 31

 The portion of subsection 196.14(3) of the Act after paragraph (b) is replaced by the following:

 In deciding whether to make the order, the court martial shall consider the nature of the offence and the circumstances surrounding its commission, any previous convictions, any previous finding of not responsible on account of mental disorder for a designated offence and the impact that such an order would have on the person's privacy and security and shall give reasons for the decision.

-> **Explanatory Note**:
-> Existing text of subsection 196.14(3):
-> *Existing Text*:
-> > A court martial may, on application by the prosecutor and if it is satisfied that it is in the best interests of the administration of military justice to do so, make such an order in the prescribed form in relation to
-> > a person who is found not responsible on account of mental disorder for an offence committed at any time, including before June 30, 2000, if that offence is a designated offence when the finding is made; or
-> > a person who is found guilty of an offence committed at any time, including before June 30, 2000, if that offence is a secondary designated offence when the person is sentenced.
-> > In deciding whether to make the order, the court martial shall consider the nature of the offence and the circumstances surrounding its commission, any previous convictions by a service tribunal or civil court, any previous finding of not responsible on account of mental disorder for a designated offence and the impact such an order would have on the person's privacy and security of the person and shall give reasons for the decision.

 ### Section 32